ThaMaster/strategic-supremacy/README.md

 - Implemented **NPCs** that is controlled by an evenly distribution of players.
   - How should this communication be handled, like units or their own algorithm?

+## Assets

+This section contains the assets that was not made but rather used from other creators which of course needs to be credited for their work.

+### Flag sprites

+The flag was made by _ankousse26_ which can be found [here](https://ankousse26.itch.io/).

+### Chest sprites

+The different sprites for the chest was made by _Francisco Téllez_ which can be found [here](https://franjatesa.itch.io/).

+### The tile sprites

+All the tiles used in this project was created by _SciGho_ which can be found [here](https://ninjikin.itch.io/).